-ac.care provide support for local carers and children who are in need of home-based care.
+ac.care provides support for carers in eastern regional South Australia to open their hearts and homes to young people in need of home-based care.

 Foster carers can provide different types of care depending on their availability and personal circumstances.

 These include Respite Care of children occasionally or periodically for a weekend or as a short break, Emergency Care, Short-term Care and Long-term Care when it is unlikely a child will return to their biological family home.

 If you think you could help and would like to have a chat about what foster care involves, one of our friendly Foster Care team will be happy to answer your questions and have an initial chat over the phone.

 If it is after office hours or you would prefer to email us, please fill in the form below with your contact phone number and we will call you back to have a chat and answer your questions or email email@example.com